UMD-AMAV/Terpcopter3.0/matlab/README.txt

   >> updatePaths

   Note: you can modify your path.def file permanently to avoid this step.
+  Note: It is important that you run the updatePaths step before calling any ROS related functions (e.g., rosinit, rosmsg list)

+- Once you have updated your path, you can verify that the terpcopter_msgs are available to matlab by runing:
+  >> rosmsg list

+  and scrolling through the list.

 - Next, type the following commands, in the corresponding MATLAB instance: